nextflow-io/nextflow/docs/ignite.rst

 Apache Ignite is packaged with Nextflow itself, so you won't need to install it separately or configure other third party software.

-.. warning:: This is an incubating feature.
-It may change in future Nextflow releases.

 .. _ignite-daemon:

 Cluster daemon